(updated 29 July 2021 – new info on psoralens)

 3 Myths about Babchi Oil

 Myth – Babchi is a true essential oil.
 No, this is incorrect.
 Babchi is extracted by cold pressing directly from the seed which preserves the nutrients and antioxidants.
-True essential oisl are produced by distillation (which involves steam) or CO2 extraction.
+True essential oils are produced by distillation (which involves steam) or CO2 extraction.
 Babchi seeds are cold pressed – this is the same extraction method used to extract sunflower, coconut, baobab, marula, argan etc. These are not essential oils as they are not volatile.
 Lavender oil is an essential oil, as is rose and neroli.
-A true essential oil evaporates when a drop placed on a tissue whereas babchi leaves a greasy brown stain.. this is a sure sign it is pressed from a seed not extracted through distillation.
+A true essential oil evaporates when a drop placed on a tissue whereas Babchi leaves a greasy brown stain.. this is a sure sign it is pressed from a seed not extracted through distillation.

 Myth- Babchi is a ‘new’ discovery.
-No its been used for thousands of years in the East in Ayurvedic and Traditional Chinese traditional medicine where it’s been used for various diseases like leucoderma, genital health, bone disorders, leprosy, lumbago, impotence, intestinal worms, lower back aches and many skin conditions such as psoriasis, eczema, dermatitis, skin eruptions, boils, leucoderma, scabies, vitiligo and ringworm.
+No, its been used for thousands of years in the East in Ayurvedic and Traditional Chinese traditional medicine where it’s been used for various diseases like leucoderma, genital health, bone disorders, leprosy, lumbago, impotence, intestinal worms, lower back aches and many skin conditions such as psoriasis, eczema, dermatitis, skin eruptions, boils, leukoderma, scabies, vitiligo and ringworm.
 It’s named ‘Kustanashini’ the leprosy destroyer.
 Babchi (Bu gu zhi) is used in TCM for tonifying kidney yang and essence.